Vertex Diary

 II.
 Stirring at the Wrong Time

 Many beginners make the mistake of stirring the coffee too much or at the wrong time.
 Turkish coffee should be stirred only at the beginning when mixing the coffee, water, and sugar (if used).
 Once the cezve is placed on heat, stirring should be avoided to ensure proper foam formation.
-Excessive stirring can also disturb the fine grounds, leading to an unpleasant texture.
+Excessive stirring can also disturb the fine ground, leading to an unpleasant texture.

 III.
 Using the Wrong Grind or Coffee Type